Far from rendering brick-and-mortar stores obsolete, e-commerce can actually help in-store sales associates drive better results.

 Offering a buy online/pick up in-store (BOPIS) option is one of the most straightforward ways a retailer can move toward a value-generating omnichannel retail operation.
 The flexibility afforded by BOPIS is so attractive to consumers that one study predicts that 90 percent of retailers will offer this option by 2021.

 Realizing the full potential of BOPIS will require arming sales associates with the tools and insights they need to provide an engaging, highly tailored in-store experience to each and every customer.
-According to the aforementioned study, retailers are already investing heavily in this pursuit: by 2021, 87 percent of store associates will have access to mobile POS devices, 86 percent will have access to mobile computers and scanners, and 85 percent will have access to tablets.
+According to the aforementioned study, retailers are already investing heavily in this pursuit: by 2021, 87% of store associates will have access to mobile POS devices, 86% will have access to mobile computers and scanners, and 85% will have access to tablets.